UCSBCarpentry/2024-02-27-ucsb-webscraping/_episodes/03-manual-scraping.md

 Let's look at another XPath function called concat() that can be used to link things together.
 This function basically joins two or more strings into one.
-If we want to scrape the names along the bio web pages for all faculty we can take the following steps:
+If we want to scrape the names along the bio web pages for all faculty, we can take the following steps:

 ![Scraping bio pages with names]({{ page.root }}/fig/Image10.png)

-This extracts the URLs, but as luck would have it, those URLs are relative to the list page (i.e. they are missing `https://www.jewishstudies.ucsb.edu`).
+This extracts the URLs, but as luck would have it, those URLs are relative to the list page (i.e., they are missing `https://www.jewishstudies.ucsb.edu`).